 Table 2 provides a first overview of how litigants and judges rank procedural values.
-While a useful first overview over the survey responses, these numbers also hide important variation.
+While a useful first overview of the survey responses, these numbers also hide important variation.
 For example, government attorneys were twice as likely to rank accuracy in first place than federal judges.
-Similarly, virtually no corporate
+Similarly, virtually no corporate counselors put accessibility in first place while a fourth of pro se litigants did.